 Choosing an Attorney-In-Fact

 One of the first things to consider is choosing a responsible person to act as an agent to make important decisions.
 Most individuals select a relative such as a spouse, adult child, or sibling to make difficult choices concerning finances and medical treatments.
 In many cases, the person selected as an attorney-in-fact or agent is already a caregiver for an infirm or elderly individual.
 Anyone chosen to act as an attorney-in-fact is required to behave honestly with the person represented.
 Occasionally, an individual might hire a professional to act as an agent.
-In this situation, it important to have an accurate contract specifying the paid agent’s duties.
+In this situation, it is important to have an accurate contract specifying the paid agent’s duties.

 Power of Attorney Documents